smileidentity/smile-identity-core-java/README.md

 try {
   Signature connection = new Signature(partnerId, apiKey);
-  String signatureJsonStr = connection.generateSignature(timestamp); // where timestamp is optional
+  String signatureJsonStr = connection.generate_signature(timestamp); // where timestamp is optional

   // In order to utilise the signature you can then use a json parser and extract the signature } catch (Exception e) {